 Not every cat will tolerate a brush.
 Here are the backups:

 - Topical Gels: You just smear these on the gums and let the enzymes do the heavy lifting.
+Also on the VOHC accepted list, and especially useful for senior cats whose mouths are too sore for a brush.

 When the Pros Need to Step In